Golden poison frog

-The golden poison frog (Phyllobates terribilis), also known as the golden dart frog or golden poison arrow frog, is a poison dart frog endemic to the rainforests of Colombia.
+The golden poison frog (Phyllobates terribilis), also known as the golden dart frog or golden poison arrow frog, is a poison dart frog endemic from the rainforests of Colombia.
 The golden poison frog has become endangered due to habitat destruction within its naturally limited range.
-Despite its small size, this frog is likely the most poisonous animal on the planet.
+Despite its small size, this frog is considered to be the most poisonous extant animal species on the planet.

 Taxonomy and etymology

 The golden poison frog was described as Phyllobates terribilis in 1978 by herpetologists Charles W. Myers and Borys Malkin as well as biochemist John W. Daly; the species name terribilis is a reference to the deadly toxins present in the skin secretions of this species.
 Myers' research was based on hundreds of specimens collected on an expedition to the Quebrada Guangui and La Brea regions of the Colombian rainforest, and a breeding colony of 18 frogs established at the American Museum of Natural History.

 Distribution and habitat

 The golden poison frog is endemic to humid forests of the Pacific coast of Colombia in the Cauca and Valle del Cauca Departments in the Chocó Rainforest.
 The optimal habitat of this species is the rainforest with high rain rates (5 m or more per year), altitudes from sea level to 200 m elevation, temperatures of at least 26 °C, and relative humidity of 80–90%.
 It is known only from primary forest.
 The eggs are laid on the ground; the males transport the tadpoles to permanent pools.
 Its range is less than 5,000 square km; destruction of this habitat has contributed to P. terribilis becoming an endangered species.